gcpearse/Construction-FE/README.md

 ## Tech Stack

-This project is written in TypeScript and has been built with React, using Redux Toolkit (including RTK query).
+This project is written in TypeScript and vanilla CSS.
+The application is built in React using Redux Toolkit to write the requisite Redux logic, with RTK Query being used for data fetching and caching.

+The back end is being developed by Krasen Hristov in C#.